Mihara/ytpod/README.md

 ## Troubleshooting

-At the moment, the script includes very little error checking of any kind.
+This is not a very robust program, not by my standards.
 The most likely spot to break is the fact that as of this moment I don't have an idea on how to acquire channel description and icon from YouTube without an API key, _(This script hardly merits an API key)_ so I'm scraping the relevant pages for data instead.
-If the design changes, as it often does, the script will fall back to slightly less sensible alternatives.
+While the data is extracted from meta tags used for embedding YouTube in other sites, which are liable to stick around, in *some* cases this may be impeded by a webpage asking the user to consent for cookies, and I'm not sure the way to bypass that will keep working forever.

 ## License

 This program is licensed under the terms of GNU GPL version 3 license.